opreaadrian/opreaadrian.github.io/_drafts/2016-09-14-top-5-things-to-consider-when-chosing-a-new-technology.md

 * Table of contents(will contain all headings execept the "Table of contents" one above) {:toc}

-There is a saying that naming things is the most difficult part of software development and it is 100% true.
-At the same time, chosing technologies, libraries, platforms or programming languages can be just as hard.
-There are many aspects to consider, besides how we feel about it or if it is trendy or not.
-Judging a framework, for example, only by its popularity and how bad you want to work with it, without looking at some numbers is a thing I call Resume-Driven Development (RDD) and has nothing to do with healthy software development practices.
-In this article, I plan to share with you, my process and criteria for making such difficult choices.
+## A bit of context

-During my career as a consultant, I've always provided technical guidance to my clients.
-From chosing the cloud provider to optimizing the development process to chosing a front-end framework, I've done it all.
+During my career as a consultant, I've always offered technical guidance to clients.
+From chosing between cloud providers to optimizing the development process to chosing a front-end framework, I've done it all.
 One of the frequent issues I faced when working with the the client's team on chosing a specific technology was the lack of process.
 They either did not have a process or they did not know about it.

 If you own a business or you are a decision maker, you should know that migrating to new technologies without a clear process and careful consideration from the teams involved, can be highly detrimental.
 I'm not saying that you should have a 3-month analysis process, requiring detailed documentation and sign-off from 5 stakeholders.
 Far from it!
 These processes need to be light and streamlined.
 The only thing I'm suggesting is that a process should be in place and it should be known by all team members.

 Think about the following scenario: